Meet Our Animal Ambassadors

 Pituophis catenifer

 When frightened in the wild, they shake their tail, hiss and flatten their head, causing this Bay Area snake to be confused for a rattlesnake.
-Gopher snakes are harmless to humans help keep our homes and gardens rodent free.
+Gopher snakes are harmless to humans and help keep our homes and gardens rodent free.

 Emily, Eastern Kingsnake